junxit/us-congress-bills-117/metadata.md

 - 2022-09-21 — Ms. Lofgren asked unanimous consent to discharge from committee and consider.
 - 2022-09-21 — On agreeing to the resolution Agreed to without objection. (text: CR H8032)
 - 2022-09-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2022-09-22 — Received in the Senate and referred to the Committee on Rules and Administration.